shoui520/shoui520.github.io/docs/vn.md

 ### Use a walkthrough!
 Playing a VN with a walkthrough is usually better than playing without one, because we wouldn’t want to get a bad ending.

-You can find walkthroughs by searching “<vn name> 攻略” e.g. “Angel Beats! -1st Beat- 攻略”.
+You can find walkthroughs by searching “[vn name] 攻略” e.g. “Angel Beats! -1st Beat- 攻略”.

 ### Unsure what to play?

-Have a look at visual novel lists ordered by difficulty below
+Have a look at visual novel lists below

 [jamal's list](https://anacreondjt.gitlab.io/vn-chart/)
 [This infamous list](https://docs.google.com/document/u/1/d/1KnyyDt7jimEz-dgeMSKymRaT2r3QKBPm9AzqZ6oUWAs/pub)